SummAct: Uncovering User Intentions Through Interactive Behaviour Summarisation

 Abstract

 Recent work has highlighted the potential of modelling interactive behaviour analogously to natural language.
-We propose interactive behaviour summarisation as a novel computational task and demonstrate its usefulness for automatically uncovering latent user intentions while interacting with graphical user interfaces.
-To tackle this task, we introduce SummAct, a novel hierarchical method to summarise low-level input actions into high-level intentions.
+We propose interactive behaviour summarisation as a novel computational task and demonstrate its usefulness for automatically uncovering latent user goals while interacting with graphical user interfaces.
+We introduce SummAct – a novel hierarchical method to summarise low-level input actions into high-level goals to tackle this task.
 SummAct first identifies sub-goals from user actions using a large language model and in-context learning.
-High-level intentions are then obtained by fine-tuning the model using a novel UI element attention to preserve detailed context information embedded within UI elements during summarisation.
-Through a series of evaluations, we demonstrate that SummAct significantly outperforms baselines across desktop and mobile interfaces as well as interactive tasks by up to 21.9%.
-We further show three exciting interactive applications benefited from SummAct: interactive behaviour forecasting, automatic behaviour synonym identification, and language-based behaviour retrieval.Links
+In a second step, high-level goals are obtained by fine-tuning the model using a novel UI element weighting mechanism to preserve detailed context information embedded within UI elements during summarisation.
+Through a series of evaluations, we demonstrate that SummAct significantly outperforms baseline methods across desktop and mobile user interfaces and interactive tasks by up to 21.9%.
+We further introduce two exciting example use cases enabled by our method: interactive behaviour forecasting and automatic behaviour synonym identification.

 BibTeX